How do I get into a career in business?

 If you’re not sure which area of business you want to work in, some training programmes aimed at non-graduates offer the opportunity to try out different jobs in different functions.
 Marketing, HR and sales are often options.
 PR and management consulting don’t tend to be.
 For most other opportunities you need to know which type of business job you want before you apply.

-Employers generally ask for a minimum of five GCSEs at grade A*–C, including maths and English, as well as two or three A levels (or equivalent).
+To get onto a business degree apprenticeship, sponsored degree or higher apprenticeship you typically need a minimum of five GCSEs at grade A*–C, including maths and English, as well as two or three A levels (or equivalent).
 Some set minimum grades or UCAS points, typically between 200 and 300.

 Having a degree can be an advantage when getting into HR, but it is not essential.

 If you want to start your career in HR at 18 you could take a sponsored degree, degree apprenticeship or higher apprenticeship – see above.
 HR-specific school leaver programmes include BT's higher HR apprentice programme (based in South Shields, near Newcastle) and Transport for London's higher apprenticeship in human resource (HR) management.

 As an alternative, you may be able to find an entry-level HR job that isn’t part of a formal programme and work your way up.
 Some entry-level positions will take school leavers without having completed the above programmes, though you’ll need to get some office administration experience first.
 Relevant jobs include HR asssistant and HR admin assistant.
 However, other companies tend to favour graduates over school leavers for these entry-level vacancies.

 HR graduate schemes and other human resources job options with a degree

 A number of HR graduate schemes are open to those who have a degree in any subject, though others ask for a relevant degree (eg business studies or psychology).
 In many cases you’ll need a 2.1 degree (the second highest grade) though some employers will accept a 2.2 (the third highest grade).